Everything Bagel meets Focaccia.

 - COIL METHOD: This is the second type of stretch.
 Wet your hands again.
 Gently loosen the edges of the dough by pulling it away from the sides of the bowl.
 Place your fingertips under the dough, so that you can pick it up in the middle.
 Allow the dough to unstick from the bowl and fold using its own weight, while you support the middle.
 Turn the bowl 90° and repeat to perform another coil fold.
 Do this method 3 more times, 10 minutes apart.
 With each set of folds, the dough gluten structure gets stronger, making it easier to lift and fold.

 - Coat the entire focaccia and bowl with oil, about 3 Tablespoons.
 Cover the bowl with plastic wrap and a tea towel.
 Let it rise in a warm spot at room temperature for at least 1 to 1 ½ hours or in the refrigerator for 4 to 12 hours.
-I prefer the longer, refrigeration rise.
-This yields the biggest bubbles and most flavor.
 Read more about my alternative rising schedules in this blog post.

 - Remove the plastic wrap.
 Move the bowl back and forth, opening up the bubbles and allowing the dough to breathe.
 Coat a generous layer of olive oil on the bottom of a 9"x13" inch aluminum, non-stick baking pan.
 For good measure, you may also line the bottom with parchment paper prior to drizzling the oil.
 Pour the dough into the pan.
 The dough may seem to "deflate" but don't fret.